Jump to: Quarter Values | Most Valuable Quarters | Final Thoughts | FAQs

 Value: One of these coins sold at auction in 2014 for $396,562.50.

 This quarter is another example of an overdate.
-However, in this case, an 1822 quarter had been re-punched to 1823, and then again for 1827.
+However, in this case, an 1823 quarter had was re-punched to 1827.

 1828 B-3 25/5/50 Error Reverse Capped Bust Quarter

-This is yet another example of an overdated quarter, except in this case, the engraver made a mistake.
-The coin was originally punched with 50 C, which would have signified a half dollar, and re-punched with the proper denomination of 25 C.
+This is yet another example of error quarters, except in this case, the coin was originally punched with a 50 C for a Half-Dollar on the coin's reverse.
+It was re-punched with the proper denomination of 25 C.

 1834 Proof Capped Bust Quarter